niyioyelade/weather/README.md

 8. Include more asserts in unit tests to improve confidence on production readiness
 9. Some BDD automation acceptance tests using Java and Selenium (or any other alternatives) is recommended to automate the testing of the UI end to end user journey.
 10. UI can do with some formatting.
+11. Use java constants for all magic numbers and strings including empty string.